 A DNS record is a simple text file that indicates an instruction for a domain.
 There are various DNS record types that have different purposes.

-For instance, one shows the IP address (A or AAAA record), another shows a service, such as an email server that receives emails (MX record), and so on.
+For instance, one shows the IP address (AAAA (quad A) or A (Address) record), another shows a service, such as an email server that receives emails (MX record), and so on.

 The DNS query is the behind-the-scenes process of obtaining different DNS records of a domain, such as searching for the IP address (A or AAAA record).
 Users generate DNS queries when they want to visit a particular website.